 Why have the “tipping point” predictions changed?

-In 2008, a group of climate scientists from the UK and Germany compiled a list of nine tipping elements and their associated tipping points.
+In 2008, a group of climate scientists from the UK and Germany identified a range of potential tipping elements, shortlisting nine elements and their associated tipping points.

-They outlined how these large-scale components of the earth’s climate system are at risk of disruption from human-induced climate change, and issued their report as a warning to the international community.
+They outlined how these large-scale components of the earth’s climate system are at risk of disruption from human-induced climate change, and touched on how early-warning systems could be established, in principle.

-They reported that critical climate tipping points could be reached within the century if there is no sustainable intervention – a gross underestimation in timescale, in reality it is much shorter.
+They reported that critical climate tipping points could be reached within the century if there is no sustainable intervention – possibly an underestimation in timescale, in reality, it could be much shorter.

 Since then, scientific understanding of tipping points has advanced significantly through paleoclimate, observational, and model-based studies, prompting a reassessment of the 2008 report’s findings.

-Through analysis of the current literature in the field, the new study now provides an up-to-date list of the 16 most important tipping elements, and reveals how not only is it likely that many tipping points will be reached sooner rather than later, but in fact we may have already triggered them.
+Through analysis of the current literature in the field, the new study now provides an up-to-date list of the 16 most important tipping elements, and reveals how not only is it likely that many tipping points will be reached sooner rather than later, but in fact, in some cases, we may have already triggered them.

 They also estimated: